Matrocoles/Skald_TurnBasedStrategy_Code/docs/travel-snapshot-troubleshooting.md

 battle results are applied.
-The Unreal Editor log shared in October 2025 shows that the world loads (`UEngine::LoadMap /Game/Blueprints/Maps/OverviewMap`), controllers register, and `ServerInitPlayerState` fires, but no `RestoreWorldFromSnapshot` log line ever appears.
+The Unreal Editor log shared in October 2025 shows that the world loads (`UEngine::LoadMap /Game/Blueprints/Maps/OverviewMap`), controllers register, and `ServerInitPlayerState` fires, but no `USkaldGameInstance::RestoreWorldFromSnapshot` log line ever appears.
 Instead the game immediately logs repeated `ServerSelectTerritory -1` calls, indicating that the overworld was never hydrated before the turn system resumed.
-The absence of any `RestoreWorldFromSnapshot` logging implies that `ASkaldGameMode::TryInitializeWorldAndStart` never entered its restoration branch even though `USkaldGameInstance::GetPendingTravelSnapshot` still held the cached data.
+The absence of any `USkaldGameInstance::RestoreWorldFromSnapshot` logging implies that `ASkaldGameMode::TryInitializeWorldAndStart` never entered its restoration branch even though `USkaldGameInstance::GetPendingTravelSnapshot` still held the cached data.